ioos/glider-dac/README.md

 Glider DAC
 ==========

+This is the main repository for the IOOS Glider DAC site, scripts, and tools

+Please do not file issues here,  all GliderDAC related issues should be filed in the [IOOS National Glider Data Assembly Center (V2)](OOS National Glider Data Assembly Center (V2)) repository.

 ### Install Notes

 The `bsddb3` python package requires Berkeley DB installed.
 If using OSX, this can be done with `brew install berkeley-db`, but in order to install `bsddb3`, you'll need to execute the following (update for your current installed version):